richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 ## Use Case
 This documentation considers the following requirements and goals:
 * "Alation is our enterprise data catalog"
-* "We use Azure resources (like Data Explorer) to which Alation cannot connect"
+* "Alation lacks necessary connectors {e.g., Data Explorer} for metadata we want to include"
 * "We want to get Azure resource metadata into Alation without manual effort"

 ## Proposed Solution